danmesfin/Nextjs-starter-Template/README.md

 ## scripts detail

-check-types runs TypeScript's tsc CLI command and pretty prints any warnings/errors. check-format asks Prettier to check all of our files (excluding the ones in .prettierignore) for formatting issues. check-lint asks ESLint to check for any linting warnings/errors on an .ts, .tsx or .js files. format tells prettier to automatically re-write all of our files with proper formatting test-all runs a number of the above commands in sequence. https://blog.jarrodwatts.com/nextjs-eslint-prettier-husky
+- check-types:runs TypeScript's tsc CLI command and pretty prints any warnings/errors.
+- check-format: asks Prettier to check all of our files (excluding the ones in .prettierignore) for formatting issues.
+- check-lint: asks ESLint to check for any linting warnings/errors on an .ts, .tsx or .js files.
+- format: tells prettier to automatically re-write all of our files with proper formatting.
+- test-all: runs a number of the above commands in sequence. https://blog.jarrodwatts.com/nextjs-eslint-prettier-husky

 ## Deploy on Vercel